Secrieru123/First-Project/README.md

 # firstProject
-This repository content my first project when i do with HTML and CSS.
+This repository contain my first project when i do with HTML and CSS.